Teacher Interview Questions, Answers (UK Guide 2024) For Primary Secondary SLT Headteacher.

 Secondary Teacher (Key Stage 3-5) Interview Questions

 You will find a lot of similarities in terms of the recruitment process between primary and secondary and indeed some of the above questions may come up in your interview.
 However, with the later the key difference will be to do with chosen subject knowledge and you should expect questions exploring your reasons for choosing and others specifically curriculum related.
 In addition, teaching older pupils will bring additional in terms of behaviour management and safeguarding.
-Here are some typical secondary teacher interview questions – see how you would answer.

 • How do you encourage both excellence and enjoyment in your classroom?